-The costs of these storms come in the form of power outages due to heavy snow or ice accumulations, damaged trees, school closings and traffic accidents.
+The costs of these storms come in the form of power outages, damaged trees, school closings and traffic accidents.

 From 2002 to 2010, Rutland County experienced \$1.1 million in property and crop damages from winter storms.
-From 2011 to 2019, Rutland County experienced \$1.5 million in property damage, with \$300,000 due to a 10" to 20" heavy, wet snowfall across the county on December 9, 2014.
+From 2011 to 2019, Rutland County experienced \$1.5 million in property damage, with \$300,000 due to a 10"-20" heavy, wet snowfall across the county on December 9, 2014.

-There have been four winter storm-related federally declared Disasters in the county (the ice storm of January 1998 - DR 1201; severe winter storms in December 2000 and 2014 - DR 1358 and DR 4207, respectively; and severe storm and flooding in April 2007 - DR 1698).
+There have been four winter storm-related federally declared disasters in the county (the ice storm of January 1998 - DR 1201; severe winter storms in December 2000 and 2014 - DR 1358 and DR 4207, respectively; and severe storm and flooding in April 2007 - DR 1698).

 Typically, towns' vulnerability to snow and ice storms are power outages and loss of road accessibility.
-As previously described, the Town is somewhat prepared for a power outage caused by ice/wet snow accumulation on power lines or trees falling on powerlines due to weight of ice accumulation in a storm.
+As previously described, the Town is somewhat prepared for a power outage.
 However, if the outage coincided with a large scale sheltering event, the Town could be faced with a serious situation.

 In general, snow accumulation has not made the Town vulnerable to loss of road accessibility.
 The Town's fleet of snowplows has ensured that roads are accessible, even in major snow accumulation events.
 Areas prone to drifting (Lake Ninevah Rd, Sawyer Hill Rd, Healdville Rd) are maintained accordingly.